Hawking radiation

-Hawking radiation is theoretical black body radiation that is theorized to be released outside a black hole's event horizon because of relativistic quantum effects.
-It is named after the physicist Stephen Hawking, who developed a theoretical argument for its existence in 1974.
-Hawking radiation is a purely kinematic effect that is generic to Lorentzian geometries containing event horizons or local apparent horizons.
+Hawking radiation is black-body radiation released outside a black hole's event horizon due to quantum effects according to a model developed by Stephen Hawking in 1974.

+The radiation was not predicted by previous models which assumed that once electromagnetic radiation is inside the event horizon, it cannot escape.
+Hawking radiation is predicted to be extremely faint and is many orders of magnitude below the current best telescopes' detecting ability.

-Hawking radiation reduces the mass and rotational energy of black holes and is therefore also theorized to cause black hole evaporation.
+Hawking radiation would reduce the mass and rotational energy of black holes and consequently cause black hole evaporation.
 Because of this, black holes that do not gain mass through other means are expected to shrink and ultimately vanish.
-For all except the smallest black holes, this would happen extremely slowly.
-The radiation temperature is inversely proportional to the black hole's mass, so micro black holes are predicted to be larger emitters of radiation than larger black holes and should dissipate faster.
+For all except the smallest black holes, this happens extremely slowly.
+The radiation temperature, called Hawking temperature, is inversely proportional to the black hole's mass, so micro black holes are predicted to be larger emitters of radiation than larger black holes and should dissipate faster per their mass.
+Consequently, if small black holes exist, as permitted by the hypothesis of primordial black holes, they will lose mass more rapidly as they shrink, leading to a final cataclysm of high energy radiation alone.
+Such radiation bursts have not yet been detected.

-Overview
+Background

-Black holes are astrophysical objects of interest primarily because of their compact size and immense gravitational attraction.
-They were first predicted by Einstein's 1915 theory of general relativity, before astrophysical evidence began to mount half a century later.
+Modern black holes were first predicted by Einstein's 1915 theory of general relativity.
+Evidence of the astrophysical objects termed black holes began to mount half a century later, and these objects are of current interest primarily because of their compact size and immense gravitational attraction.
+Early research into black holes was done by individuals such as Karl Schwarzschild and John Wheeler, who modelled black holes as having zero entropy.

 A black hole can form when enough matter or energy is compressed into a volume small enough that the escape velocity is greater than the speed of light.
-Nothing can travel that fast, so nothing within a certain distance, proportional to the mass of the black hole, can escape beyond that distance.
-The region beyond which not even light can escape is the event horizon; an observer outside it cannot observe, become aware of, or be affected by events within the event horizon.
-The essence of a black hole is its event horizon, a theoretical demarcation between events and their causal relationships.
+Because nothing can travel that fast, nothing within a certain distance, proportional to the mass of the black hole, can escape beyond that distance.
+The region beyond which not even light can escape is the event horizon: an observer outside it cannot observe, become aware of, or be affected by events within the event horizon.